Showing posts with label health & illness. Show all posts

 Christ is risen, alleluia!

-I'm so happy to know that as you read this, it is because you care about your aging parent(s).
-This is good news!
-Even whatever trouble may be happening between you and your aging parent(s) is good news to me, and after you read all this, I think you will also see that it is good news.
+I'm so happy to know that you are reading this probably because you care about your aging parent(s).
+Your relationship with an aging parent or parents may in fact be difficult, unpleasant, or even painful.
+The good news is that you still care!
+Even whatever trouble may be happening between you and your aging parent(s) may in fact be good news; not because we should enjoy pain, but because of the ways of the Lord with us.
+After you read all this, I think you may agree that what is happening is good news.

 God is good... all the time... and all the time...
 God is good!